Entering into a consignment agreement

 - how long will the products stay with the seller (consignment duration).

+The agreements you make must comply with the Dutch Competition Act.
 It can be good to ask for legal advice when drawing up the exact terms of a consignment agreement.

 What are the financial risks?